THE VITTORIA & DISTRICT FOUNDATION

 2010 at the Vittoria & District Community Centre.

-• Purchased $2,600 worth of materials to institute a “Risk Watch”
+• Purchased $2,600 worth of materials to institute a “Risk Watch” program at

-program at Walsh Public School and St. Michael’s School in Walsh.
+Walsh Public School and St. Michael’s School in Walsh.

-• Spearheaded a $45,000 external and internal restoration Millennium project
+• Spearheaded a $45,000 external and internal restoration Millennium project at

-the municipal and federal governments.
+local organizations and the municipal and federal governments.

-• Fulfilled a pledge of $50,000 over five years to the Emergency Care
+• Fulfilled a pledge of $50,000 over five years to the Emergency Care and

-and Diagnostic Imaging expansion project at the Norfolk General Hospital.
+Diagnostic Imaging expansion project at the Norfolk General Hospital.

-• Fulfilled a pledge of $25,000 over three years to the Cat Scanner project
+• Fulfilled a pledge of $25,000 over three years to the Cat

-at the Norfolk General Hospital.
+Scanner project at the Norfolk General Hospital.

 • Fulfilled a pledge of $5,000 to the Norfolk County Youth Soccer Development